Phenytoin

 Special Advise

-Your doctor may advise you to get regular blood tests to check for any abnormality of blood and test the amount of PHENYTOIN in your blood.
+Your doctor may advise you to get regular blood tests to check for any abnormality of blood and test the amount of Phenytoin in your blood.

 Patients Concern